-Since sleeping on your stomach forces your neck and upper body to curve unnaturally, most sleep experts will suggest that stomach sleepers prop their body up with a large body pillow in order to reduce this excessive twisting.
-More than anything, though, stomach sleepers need to be especially mindful of the type of pillow they use so they can avoid excessive pressure on the neck, jaw and shoulders during sleep.
+Since sleeping on your stomach forces your neck and upper body to curve unnaturally, most sleep experts will suggest that stomach sleepers prop their body up with a large body pillow in order to reduce excessive twisting.
+More than anything, stomach sleepers need to be especially mindful of the type of pillow they use so they can avoid excessive pressure on the neck, jaw, and shoulders during sleep.

 The best pillows for stomach sleepers are:

 - Down or down alternative pillows: Down and down alternative pillows (sometimes referred to simply as feather pillows) are especially soft, so they make a great choice for stomach sleepers.
-Stomach sleepers need to keep their head as close to the mattress as possible, so the fact that down pillows are easily flattened make them perfect for reducing pressure on your neck and upper back.
+Stomach sleepers need to keep their head as close to the mattress as possible, so the fact that down pillows are easily flattened makes them perfect for reducing pressure on your neck and upper back.

 Are you a stomach sleeper?
 Check out these sleep tips for stomach sleepers.

 Regardless of your sleep positional preference, looking for cooling features is key for all types of sleepers.
 It’s important to remember that while memory foam pillows can be delightful, they do sleep hotter.
 Many different factors go into maintaining your ideal sleep temperature, and a pillow is the best place to start.

 Even more important is having the right mattress that suits your unique sleep needs and preferences.
 If after choosing the right pillow you still experience back pain or soreness in the morning, your bed might be to blame.
 Do your research and consider replacing your mattress — your body will thank you!